kayFley/Express-JS-test/README.md

-#Technologies Used
-*
-Express
+### Technologies Used:
-Express-validator
+Express Express-validator
 MongoDB/Mongoose
 JWT
 Multer
 BCrypt
-*

-###To start using this project, please follow these steps:
+### To start using this project, please follow these steps:

 1. Run "npm install" command to install all necessary packages and dependencies.